shashankmahajan99/awesome-expense-tracker-backend/README.md

 Even though my earlier approach looks good from learning perspective, this introduced other challenges of writing the corresponding go functions which parse the SQL queries and add the dynamic values (or as official website of SQLC describes it: _boilerplate SQL querying code_).
 I was not here to learn how to write more go functions but rather to only focus on SQL Queries.
 That was when I found out about SQLC.
 I did face challenges at first with the documentation being focused more for Postgresql rather than MySQL.
 Once I got the hang of it I was able to learn just enough for this project and write queries with SQLC generating boilerplate SQL querying Golang code for me.

-> **NOTE**: Just as an added bonus I also refreshed my knowledge on DB Migrations and how to use them.
+> **NOTE**: Just as an added bonus I also refreshed my knowledge on database migrations and how to use them.

 ## Environment File